 - polystyrene: put in your black wheelie bin

 Check our Recycling centres finder for other places to recycle.

 Separate your cardboard from your cans and plastics.

 Use the lid on your box to stop the contents blowing away.

-Flatten and fold cardboard to a size no bigger than your green box for us to collect it.
+Flatten and fold all cardboard, even excess cardboard, to a size no bigger than your green box for us to collect it.

 Cardboard can be placed in another cardboard box to hold it all together.